ding-lab/BreakPointSurveyor/B_ExonGene/README.md

 # ExonGene

-*Reference-specific analysis and files.*
+*Reference-specific gene and exon definitions.*

-This directory contains gene and exon definitions based on Ensembl releases 75 and 84 which are used for gene/exon annotation plots, as well as a workflow to recreate it for other Ensembl versions.
+**NOTE**
+In most cases you do not need to do anything here.
+Simply use gene and exon definitions based on Ensembl releases XX=75 (GRCh37) or XX=84 (GRCh38):
+* `dat/genes.ensXX.bed` contains gene definitions.
+* `dat/exons.ensXX.bed` contains exon definitions.

 This workflow is necessary only if gene/exon definitions need to be recreated for other Ensembl versions or references.

-* `dat/genes.ensXX.bed` contains gene definitions
-* `dat/exons.ensXX.bed` contains exon definitions
+Note that workflow is not fully developed, and alternative approaches may be better.

-Workflow parses Ensemble GTF file directly to pull out genes and exons.
+Here, w;orkflow parses Ensemble GTF file directly to pull out genes and exons.
 Details of the selection process are in `GTFFilter.py`.
 They are ad hoc and vary according to ensembl version.
 There may be better and more standard ways to obtain gene and exon definitions, which would replace the work here.